tesselle/tabula/README.md

 ![](man/figures/README-seriograph-1.png)

 Matrix plot is displayed as a heatmap.
-The PVI matrix (i.e. B. Desachy's matrigraph PVI) allows to explore deviations from independence (an intuitive graphical approach to *χ*<sup>2</sup>),
+The PVI matrix (B. Desachy's matrigraphe) allows to explore deviations from independence (an intuitive graphical approach to *χ*<sup>2</sup>),

 ``` r
 plotMatrix(count, PVI = TRUE) +